Cynthia Lennon: Divorce

 During the flight back to England, Lennon got very drunk on Scotch and confessed that he had been involved with other women during their marriage.
 He went on to detail his liaisons with groupies, friends (such as Joan Baez, actress Eleanor Bron, journalist Cleave) and "thousands" of women around the globe.
 Although not wanting to hear Lennon's confession, she knew women were attracted to him, "like moths to a flame."
 Two weeks later, in May 1968, Lennon suggested Cynthia take a holiday in Greece with Mardas, Donovan, and two friends, as he would be very busy recording songs for what would become the White Album.
 She arrived back at Kenwood from Greece earlier than expected, at 4 o'clock on 22 May 1968, to discover Lennon and Ono sitting cross-legged on the floor in matching white robes, staring into each other's eyes, and then found Ono's slippers outside the Lennons' bedroom door.
 Shocked, she asked Jenny Boyd and Mardas if she could spend the night at their apartment.
-At the apartment Boyd went straight to bed, but she and Mardas drank more alcohol, with Mardas trying to convince her to run away together.
+At the apartment Boyd went straight to bed, but she and Mardas drank more alcohol, with Mardas trying to persuade her to run away with him.
 After she had vomited in the bathroom, she collapsed on a bed in the spare bedroom, with Mardas joining her and trying to kiss her until she pushed him away.

-Lennon seemed absolutely normal when she returned home the next day, and steadfastly maintained his love for her and their son, saying: "It's you I love Cyn ...
+Lennon seemed absolutely normal when she returned home the next day and steadfastly maintained his love for her and their son, saying: "It's you I love Cyn ...
 I love you now more than ever before."
 Lennon went to New York with McCartney shortly after, but as Cynthia was specifically not invited, a trip to Pesaro, in Italy, was arranged with her mother.
-After an evening with Italian hotelier Roberto Bassanini, Mardas was waiting at the hotel to break the news that Lennon was planning to sue for divorce on grounds of adultery, seek sole custody of Julian, and "send her back to Hoylake."
+After an evening with Italian hotelier Roberto Bassanini, Mardas was waiting at the hotel to break the news that Lennon was planning to sue for divorce on grounds of adultery, seek sole custody of Julian and "send her back to Hoylake."
 She said in 2005: "The mere fact that 'Magic Alex' [Mardas] arrived in Italy in the middle of the night without any prior knowledge of where I was staying made me extremely suspicious.
 I was being coerced into making it easy" ... [for Lennon and Ono] "to accuse me of doing something that would make them not look so bad."
 As Lennon had initiated divorce proceedings, it prompted her to exclaim: "Suing me for divorce?
 On what grounds is he suing me?"
 When the news of Ono's pregnancy broke, Cynthia started her own divorce proceedings against Lennon on 22 August 1968.